How to soften aquarium water (Quick and easy tips)

-The water type that you use will have a role to play in the overall stability of the water chemistry, affecting pH, oxygen levels, and the nitrogen lifecycle.
+The water type you use will play a role in the overall stability of the water chemistry, affecting pH, oxygen levels, and the nitrogen lifecycle.

-Most freshwater aquariums will benefit from a more neutral to slightly alkaline pH, which is obtained through neutral to a slightly harder GH level, however, assuming you won’t allow your water pH and GH to swing too far in either direction, you should be ok.
+Most freshwater aquariums benefit from a more neutral to slightly alkaline pH, which is obtained through neutral to a slightly harder GH level.
+However, assuming you won’t allow your water pH and GH to swing too far in either direction, you should be ok.

-Once established, most aquariums will find their own natural balance, and frequent water changes will play an essential role in keeping them balanced.
+Once established, most aquariums find their own natural balance, and frequent water changes play an essential role in keeping them balanced.